Tech For Good: Assistive Tech showcase at S3 World Stroke Day Open House

 Adapted bowling ramp

 Assistive technology can support stroke survivors to participate in leisure activities such as adapted bowling.
 Our skilled volunteer designed a bowling ramp made from off-the-shelf parts.
-Users is able to angle the ramp and trigger the ball-release mechanism through push button switches.
-Demo of the solution to Ms Rahayu Mahzam, Minister of State, Ministry of Health.
+Users are able to angle the ramp and trigger the ball-release mechanism through push button switches.
+We demoed the solution to Ms Rahayu Mahzam, Minister of State, Ministry of Health.

 EG is honoured to showcase our AT at EV for S3 FR.
 We'll catch you all again!